emtpb/plutho/README.md

 - Automatic mesh generation with gmsh
 - Resulting fields automatically can be saved to *.msh files to be viewed in gmsh
 - Calculation of charge and impedence curve and mechanical losses

+## TODO
+- Add tests for the solvers
+- Fix importing structure
+- Finish refactoring and polishing